COVID-19 FCS Employee Info

 How will I renew or request a parking permit?

-- Transportation will be introducing new options, including lower cost permits and options for people who do not need to be on campus every day, so it would be beneficial for everyone to reconsider their parking and transportation needs.
+- Transportation has introduced new options, including lower cost permits and options for people who do not need to be on campus every day, so it would be beneficial for everyone to reconsider their parking and transportation needs.
 Visit parking.cornell.edu for updates.